mikejohnson51/NFHL/README.md

 ### LayerID descriptions

-Some of the layer names are vaugue.
+Some of the layer names are vague.
 The `describe_nfhl` function scrapes the metadata for a given layerID and provides the name, description and spatial extents.